 Derivatives Risk.
 The fund may use derivatives to enhance returns or hedge against market declines.
-Examples of derivatives are futures and options on futures.
+Examples of derivatives are options, futures, options on futures and swaps.
 An option is the right to buy or sell an instrument at a specific price before a specific date.
 A future is an agreement to buy or sell a financial instrument at a specific price on a specific day.
-The use of derivatives that are subject to regulation by the Commodity Futures Trading Commission (CFTC) could cause the fund to become a commodity pool, which would require the fund to comply with certain CFTC rules.
+A swap is an agreement whereby two parties agree to exchange payment streams calculated in relation to a rate, index, instrument or certain securities and a predetermined amount.
+The fund's use of derivatives that are subject to regulation by the Commodity Futures Trading Commission (CFTC) could cause the fund to become a commodity pool, which would require the fund to comply with certain CFTC rules.

 The fund's use of derivative instruments involves risks different from, or possibly greater than, the risks associated with investing directly in securities and other traditional investments.
 Certain of these risks, such as liquidity risk and market risk, are discussed elsewhere in this prospectus.
 The fund's use of derivatives is also subject to lack of availability risk, credit risk, leverage risk, valuation risk, correlation risk and tax risk.
 Lack of availability risk is the risk that suitable derivative transactions may not be available in all circumstances for risk management or other purposes.
 Credit risk is the risk that the counterparty to a derivatives transaction may not fulfill its obligations.
 Leverage risk is the risk that a small percentage of assets invested in derivatives can have a disproportionately large impact on the fund.
 Valuation risk is the risk that a particular derivative may be valued incorrectly.
 Correlation risk is the risk that changes in the value of the derivative may not correlate perfectly with the underlying asset, rate or index.
 Tax risk is the risk that the use of derivatives may cause the fund to realize higher amounts of short-term capital gains.
-The fund's use of derivatives could reduce the fund's performance, increase the volatility, and cause the fund to lose more than the initial amount invested.
+The fund's use of derivatives could reduce the fund's performance, increase the fund's volatility, and could cause the fund to lose more than the initial amount invested.

 Liquidity Risk.
 Liquidity risk exists when particular investments may be difficult to purchase, sell or value, especially during stressed market conditions.
 The market for certain investments may become illiquid due to specific adverse changes in the conditions of a particular issuer or under adverse market or economic conditions independent of the issuer.
 In such cases, the fund, due to limitations on investments in illiquid securities and the difficulty in readily purchasing and selling such securities at favorable times or prices, may decline in value, experience lower returns and/or be unable to achieve its desired level of exposure to a certain issuer or sector.
 Further, transactions in illiquid securities may entail transaction costs that are higher than those for transactions in liquid securities.
-Liquidity risk also includes the risk that market conditions or large shareholder redemptions which may occur rapidly or unexpectedly, may impact the ability of the fund to meet redemption requests within the required time period.
+Liquidity risk also includes the risk that market conditions or large shareholder redemptions, which may occur rapidly or unexpectedly, may impact the ability of the fund to meet redemption requests within the required time period.
 In order to meet such redemption requests, the fund may be forced to sell securities at inopportune times or prices.